jspecify/jspecify/docs/tsttcpw.rst

 with the desired nullness operator.

 Otherwise, the output is an intersection type.
-For every element ``Tᵢ`` of the input type, the output type has an element that is ``Tᵢ`` unioned with the desired nullness operator.
+For every element ``Tᵢ`` of the input type, the output type has an element that is the result of applying the desired nullness operator to ``Tᵢ``.

-   In this case, the desired nullness operator is always equal to the second nullness operator that was an input to this process.
+   In this case, the desired nullness operator is always equal to the nullness operator to apply that was an input to this process.
 That’s because the nullness operator `of the intersection type itself <#intersection-types>`__ is defined to always be ``NO_CHANGE``.